vanruesc/inline-import/README.md

 ### Options

-- You may set the ```encoding``` of the JavaScript source files that will be parsed.
+- You may define a specific ```encoding``` for the JavaScript files that should be processed.
 Use one of the possible encoding values specified in node's [Buffer](https://github.com/nodejs/node/blob/master/lib/buffer.js) class.
 The default encoding is _utf8_.
-- Only those imports with matching file ```extensions``` will be considered.
+- Only imports with matching file ```extensions``` will be considered.
 Each extension must define its own encoding.
 - If, for some reason, you don't want to use the _const_ statement, set ```useVar``` to _true_.

 ```javascript